 Burden of proof in tax proceedings

-In order for the taxpayer to avoid the refusal of the right to VAT deduction, the taxpayer must bear the burden of proof and sufficiently demonstrate that they actually received the goods or services as declared on the invoice and used them for their taxable output.
-However, this is usually problematic due to the lack of evidence on the customer’s side.
+In order for the taxpayer to avoid the refusing of the right to VAT deduction, the taxpayer must bear the burden of proof and sufficiently demonstrate that he actually received the goods or services as declared on the invoice and used them for his taxable output.
+However, this is usually problematic due to the lack of evidence at the side of the customer.
 Customers often provide only invoices, which does not satisfy the tax administrator, and they do not have other evidence proving the respective delivery.

-Often, VAT evasion actually occurred on the side of this uncontactable supplier or at an earlier stage of the business chain, but this fact itself, or other doubts about the supplier and subcontractors at an earlier stage cannot lead to the rejection of the right to VAT deduction.
+Often, VAT evasion actually occurred at the side of this non-contactable supplier or at an earlier stage of the business chain, but this fact itself, or other doubts about the supplier and subcontractors at an earlier stage cannot lead to the rejection of the right to VAT deduction.

-However, the tax administrator, in its decisions refusing the right to VAT deduction, often questions the credibility of the supplier resulting from their:
+However, the tax administrator, in his decisions refusing the right to VAT deduction, is often questioning the credibility of the supplier resulting from his:

-However, if it is proven that goods or services were actually delivered between the customer and their supplier, the right for VAT deduction cannot be rejected only on the basis that the tax administrator considers this transaction to be irrational from an economic point of view, or that the supplier or some of the subcontractors did not fulfill their tax obligations at an earlier stage of the chain.
-In such a case, the tax administration is obliged to prove, based on all the circumstances and findings, that the given customer knew or could have known that they were participating in a transaction infected by tax evasion.
+However, if it is proven that goods or services were actually delivered between the customer and his supplier, the right for VAT deduction cannot be rejected only on the basis that the tax administrator considers this transaction to be irrational from an economic point of view, or that the supplier or some of the subcontractors did not fulfill his tax obligations at an earlier stage of the chain.
+In such a case, the tax administration is obliged to prove, based on all the circumstances and findings, that the given customer knew or could have known that he was participating in a transaction infected by tax evasion.
 Only when this is properly proven, the tax deduction should not be granted.

 How can an entrepreneur avoid the rejection of the right to VAT deduction?

-The task of the entrepreneur claiming the VAT deduction, is in the case of a tax audit to demonstrate that they approach the selection of their suppliers with appropriate care and prudence.
+The task of the entrepreneur claiming the VAT deduction, is in the case of tax audit to demonstrate that he approaches the selection of his suppliers with appropriate care and prudence.

-- communicating and concluding contracts only with authorized persons,
+• communicates and concludes contracts only with authorized persons,

-Verifying your business partners, as well as obtaining and keeping evidence of the actual delivery is undoubtedly time-consuming and administratively demanding, but entrepreneurs should definitely not underestimate these steps.
-They can thus avoid the time-consuming proving process during the tax audit and, last but not least, the financial consequences, which can even be devastating for small entrepreneurs.
+Verifying your business partners, as well as obtaining and keeping evidence of the actual delivery is undoubtedly time-consuming and administratively demanding, but entrepreneurs should definitely not underestimate these facts.
+They can thus avoid time-consuming proving process during the tax audit and, last but not least, the financial consequences, which can even be liquidating for small entrepreneurs.